fossabot/hydrusrv/README.md

   new users.
 + `MIN_PASSWORD_LENGTH=16`: sets the minimum password length when creating or updating users.
++ `DATA_UPDATE_INTERVAL=3600`: sets the interval (in seconds) at which hydrusrv should sync its data with hydrus server.
+Updates are locked, so it is not possible to set this value too low – the minimum time between updates will always be the time it takes to complete the update.
+However, reading from hydrus server happens in a transaction to prevent it from changing any data during the read process (which would threaten the integrity).
+Therefore, this value should still not be set too low, otherwise hydrus server will not have enough breathing room.
 + `LOGGING_ENABLED=false`: setting this to `false` disables access logging when `NODE_ENV=production` is set.
 + `OVERRIDE_LOGFILE_PATH=`: overrides the default logfile location